raspberrypilearning/mood-board/en/step_2.md

 If you don’t have a Trinket account, you can still come back to your project in the future on the same computer by using the starter project link.

 You can also publish your saved mood board to see what it would look like as a full webpage.
-Each time you save your project, your published site is updated:
+Each time you save your project, your published site is updated.

 [[[trinket-publish-project]]]

-**Tip:** To make your mood board viewable by people with disabilities and appealing to a wide audience, you need to make sure it is accessible:
+**Tip:** To make your mood board viewable by people with disabilities and appealing to a wide audience, you need to make sure it is accessible.

 [[[check-accessibility]]]